ArmsTech/udacity/conference_organization_app/README.md

 Sessions, in the context of this project, are blocks of time at a conference for a speaker to discuss a topic, run a workshop, etc… In a traditional RDBMS the relationship between session and conference would be one-to-many, where many sessions would relate to one, and only one, conference.
 To model this relationship in Google’s `Datastore` I chose to use the ancestor relationship (though other options are available e.g. `KeyProperty`).
 Entities can be given a hierarchical structure in `Datastore` by assigning a parent entity at the time of (child) entity creation.
 This allows corresponding entities to be retrieved from both sides of the relationship.
 So for a given session the conference that the session is scheduled in can be obtained, and similarly for a given conference, all sessions in that conference can be obtained.

+Session properties `name`, `speaker_key`, `date`, and `start_time` are required.
+These values are necessary to define a session at a conference. `StringProperty` was chosen for `name`, `highlights`, and `type_of_session` because these properties should be indexed for searching and should be limited in their length. `duration` is an `IntegerProperty` to simplify queries using ranges and equalities. `date` and `start_time` are date and time properties respectively so that querying and handling can be done using Python's `datetime` module.
+Finally, `speaker_key` is a `KeyProperty` that references a particular speaker entity and functions sort of like a foreign key in a typical RDBMS.

 ```python
 class Session(ndb.Model):